 What steps can you take to minimize phishing?

 Regardless of whether your company falls victim to a phishing scam, dealing with the flow of phishing is costly to your firm’s operational effectiveness.
 Employees need to double and triple check before clicking on links and responding to people.
 IT departments are being forwarded emails to check.
 Spam filters are being turned up, causing real emails from clients and suppliers to go unnoticed in junk folders and on and on.

 While we cannot stop phishing scammers from attempting to hook our information, we can take steps to make ourselves less attractive.
 Some suggestions include:

 - Never click on a link in an email.
 If your payroll company is asking you to update your information, open a web browser and log in directly instead of going through the link;

 - Use complicated passwords and require that all employees use complex passwords;

 - Never share personal or financial information in an email.
 If a phisher does get into your email, you do not want to keep easy to search financial or personal data in your inbox or deleted folder;

 - Use email filtering and put a reminder in to check your spam folder from time to time.

 Most important is to have a conversation with an insurance broker that specializes in cyber risk transfer.
-No matter the level of risk mitigation a company takes on it will never completely eliminate the cyber risk to their business.
-Surprising, great coverage is often much less than people think.
+No matter the level of risk mitigation a company takes on, it will never eliminate the cyber risk to their business.
+Surprisingly, great coverage is often much less than people think.